Academic Clinical Fellowship Recruitment

 It will NOT be possible to submit an application after the closing time stated.
 Applications will only be accepted if submitted electronically and online via Oriel

 A number of these posts are in direct competition with each other.
-Please refer to the tables in the downloads section on this page, or below, for further details on this, or contact Dr Jonathan Barratt Head of School for Clinical Academic Training (email@example.com)
+Please refer to the tables in the downloads section on this page, or below, for further details on this, or contact Professor Jonathan Barratt, Head of the Postgraduate Specialty School of Clinical Academic Training (email@example.com).
+Alternatively please contact the Directors of Clinical Academic Training, Professor Helen Budge (firstname.lastname@example.org) for University of Nottingham, or Professor Matt Bown (email@example.com) for University of Leicester

 For more specific information on ACF opportunities please visit: